sphinx-doc/sphinx/doc/man/sphinx-build.rst

    Write warnings (and errors) to the given file, in addition to standard error.

+   .. versionchanged:: 7.3

+      ANSI control sequences for colors are stripped by default when writing to *file*.
+Use :option:`--keep-colors` to preserve them.

+.. option:: --keep-colors

+   Keep colored output when writing to the external warnings and errors file.

+   .. versionadded:: 7.3

 .. option:: -W

    Turn warnings into errors.
 This means that the build stops at the first